Xubuntu/wiki.xubuntu.org/Xubuntu-Git-Workflow.md

 guide for getting started and some typical use cases.\
 <https://docs.xfce.org/contribute/dev/git/start>

+***Please note that this change has nothing to do with GitHub and recent related news.
+GitHub is a different service than Launchpad with the only similarity being the usage of the Git VCS.***

 ## Why Git?

 Xubuntu and its various projects have used Bazaar since the beginning.